guoyanzhang0817/playMQTTing/README.md

 # note
-I have installed mosquitto in Debian system.
+I'm using Debian 10 now, and i've installed mosquitto in it.
 # reason
 Just want to play mqtt/git/json/sqlite3.
 # questions
 For any question, please contact e-mail yanzhang.guo@qq.com.